Academic Regulations

 Note: If an Incomplete is granted, students cannot be added to the Canvas shell of a subsequent offering of the course in order to complete the previous enrollment.
 Instead, at the instructor’s request, the student can be given access to the original course shell, and the instructor can reopen assignments within that course shell.
 All work for an Incomplete should occur within the original course’s Canvas course shell or outside of Canvas entirely.

 By action of the faculty of the College of Arts & Sciences and the ArtSci Council, the College limits the number of accrued grades of Incomplete (I).
 The policy is intended to protect the student from building an overwhelming burden of unfulfilled course work.
 The regulation reads as follows: "Students who accrue three or more Incompletes will not be permitted to enroll for any subsequent semester until the number is reduced to two or fewer."
 Should students have too many Incompletes, they will be declared ineligible for subsequent semesters until they have complied with the regulation.
-Compliance is normally achieved by the posting of grades online, but it also may be achieved by the professor(s) confirming to the College Office that the student has turned in all requisite assignments for the relevant class(es).
+Compliance is normally achieved by the posting of grades, but it also may be achieved by the instructor(s) confirming to the College Office that the student has turned in all requisite assignments for the relevant class(es).

 Pass/Fail Option